 Pitkin, established as a mining camp in the 1870s, has one of the largest collections of still-standing buildings of any in the state.
 Some folks even have turned some of the old houses into summer cabins.
 A church, store and a number of private homes make a picturesque photo for visitors.
 But don't trespass; many of these are privately owned.

 Fifteen minutes west of La Veta between Walsenburg and Fort Garland, Uptop is a town that is ghostly, but not deserted.
 A railroad depot built in 1877 now houses a museum, and there's also a chapel, tavern, quilt museum and dance hall to tell the stories of this Sangre de Cristo mountain hideaway.
-You can even rent Uptop's cabins for hunting trips or just exploring this historic and scenic area.

 The only all-black settlement in Colorado was situated on the eastern plains in the town of Dearfield, east of Greeley.
 More than 700 African Americans settled here in the early 1900s, but the town died during the Great Depression and Dust Bowl years.
 Three buildings still stand: a gas station, a diner and the founder's home.
 Long neglected, attempts to preserve the site are now being undertaken by the Black American West Museum in Denver, with help from the National Trust for Historic Preservation and the History Colorado Center.
 To get there, take CO 34 east of Greeley about 25 miles and watch for the sign.